tpcarlson/synth-diy/oak/FIRMWARE.md

 ##### Oak Firmware

 With Oak powered by your rack, plug the USB-C cable in to the port on the rear of the module.
-Oak should show up as a new removable drive.
+Oak should show up as a new removable drive, but if it does not try pressing and holding the button on the back of the module while plugging in the USB cable.
 Copy the UF2 firmware file to the drive and wait for the module to restart.

 To verify that the firmware is installed, press one of the four LED buttons and verify the button lights up.